 Give Your Child A Lifetime of Smiles

 Your child’s smile depends on having teeth and jaws that are properly aligned.
-While the ideal age for orthodontic care can differ, Dr. Marty Greenberg and the American Association of Orthodontists suggest a first visit around age seven.
+While the ideal age for orthodontic care can differ, Dr. Marty Greenberg, Dr. Trang Cao and the American Association of Orthodontists suggest a first visit around age seven.

 What is Early Treatment?

 Early intervention at Bold Bite Orthodontics can address potential dental problems before they fully develop, reducing the need for complicated or expensive treatment later.
-Sometimes, Dr. Marty Greenberg can achieve results easier due to ongoing facial and jaw growth.
+Sometimes, Dr. Marty Greenberg and Dr. Trang Cao can achieve results easier due to ongoing facial and jaw growth.

 When is The Best Time for Treatment?